flutter/website/src/content/app-architecture/case-study/data-layer.md

   /// Creates an instance of [Result] containing an error. factory Result.error(Exception error) => Error(error);

-  /// Convenience method to cast to Ok
   Ok<T> get asOk => this as Ok<T>;

-  /// Convenience method to cast to Error
   Error get asError => this as Error<T>;
 }
 ```